microsoft/azure-iot-developer-kit/docs/_docs/03-projects.md

 <h3>Official tutorials that guide you build and learn IoT empowered by Azure.</h3>

-<p class="notice--warning">DevKit is moving to use Azure IoT Workbench as the new tool for developing on it.
-If you are looking for old experience, you can still find it by clicking <strong>"Previous verion"<strong>.</p>
+> **Notice:**  IoT DevKit is moving to use [Azure IoT Workbench](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-iot-workbench) as the new tool for developing on it.
+If you are looking for old experience, you can still find it by clicking "**Previous version**".

 <div class="grid__wrapper">

   {% assign projects = '' | split: '' %} {% comment %} Empty array {% endcomment %}

   {% for project in site.projects %}

     {% comment %} Collect all the multi-part projects based on the presence of the part attribute of the file {% endcomment %}